 The World of Miniature Antiques

-Here at AC Silver we are fortunate enough to have a wonderful collection of antique miniature collectables of various types and styles.
-Our selection includes some incredible pieces which are one of a kind and inimitable.
+Here at AC Silver we are fortunate enough to have a wonderful (suitably small) collection of antique miniature collectables of various types and styles.

 The earliest examples of miniatures date back to Ancient Egypt, around 5000 BC.
-The pieces discovered there were wooden farm animals and carts, which would’ve been common everyday items of the time.
+The pieces discovered there were wooden farm animals and carts; common subjects of the time.

-Although people have owned and collected miniatures for thousands of years, it is difficult to trace back the origin of this hobby.
+Although people have owned and collected miniatures for thousands of years, it is difficult to trace a single origin for this hobby.
 This is partially due to there being many different styles of miniatures and a multitude of reasons for collecting and creating them.

-Miniatures have been used in practical capacities for hundreds of years.
-Generals, for example, would have displayed their strategies and movements in a war zone using miniature figurines of armies and vehicles.
+Miniatures have been used in practical capacities for hundreds of years also.
+Military generals, for example, would have displayed their strategies and movements in a war zone using miniature figurines of armies and vehicles.

 Miniatures are also commonly used by architects and designers in order to help them realise and create their designs.
-They would use miniatures to demonstrate how their blueprints and plans will seem in actuality.
+They use miniatures to demonstrate how their blueprints and plans will appear in their final product.

 Collectors of Miniature Antiques